Go Vegan… and Get Involved!

 animals for food, clothing or any other purpose.“

 The activists who I protested alongside at our demonstrations were almost all vegan.
-Soon it became apparent to me that continuing to consume dairy and egg products was also weird – and morally unjustifiable.
-A friend at a protest happened to make a comment to me about eating dairy, which is a product of cruelty, while protesting against animal cruelty.
+I became friends with two vegans in law school, and having these people in my life made me think about my habits.
+Soon it became apparent to me that continuing to consume dairy and egg products was weird – and morally unjustifiable.
+A friend at a animal rights protest happened to make a comment to me about eating dairy while protesting against animal cruelty.
 His words stung, but I soon realized that he wasn’t wrong.
-I looked up some videos on farm animal cruelty and cried a lot.
+I’ve never forgotten that moment.
+I went home and looked up some videos on farm animal cruelty and cried a lot.
 I decided to stop eating dairy and eggs because it was now clear that it was the right thing to do.

+But deciding to quit dairy and eggs was just the beginning.
 I was now wading into the waters of veganism and activism.
 I still didn’t really know what to eat, though.
 I remember going home to Rhode Island that Christmas and telling my family that I was not going to eat animal products anymore.
 That did not leave much for me to eat!
-I actually ate a baked shrimp while I was there and have always regretted it.
+I actually ate a baked shrimp while I was there and I’ve always regretted it since.
 At the time, I felt guilty for not eating the food my family worked so hard to prepare, but in hindsight I know that I should not have felt guilty about refusing to budge.

 “Every time I sit down to eat, I cast my lot: for mercy, against misery; for the oppressed, against the oppressor; and for compassion, against cruelty.
 There is a lot of suffering in the world, but how much suffering can be addressed with literally no time or effort on our part?
 We can just stop supporting it, by making different choices.” — Bruce Friedrich (via Free From Harm)

-I decided to use my guilt over having failed as a vegan so soon after I transitioning into one, to something positive.
+I used my guilt over having failed as a vegan so soon after transitioning to something positive.
 I had heard about the 21 Day Kickstart program through PCRM.org.
 The 21 Day Kickstart Program helps people transition to a plant-based diet beginning with a pledge, and was set to begin New Year’s Day.
-I took the pledge and immediately felt a lot better and more confident.
+I took the pledge and immediately felt a lot better and with more confidence.
 Even though I didn’t end up using the program (which sends out daily emails with content such as recipes and advice), that simple click of signing up for it signified a commitment to a vegan lifestyle.
 It made me feel like this was it.
 I knew there was support out there.

 These are just a few sites I could recommend.
 I recommend that you browser through the sites fully to get more information.